PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab13_Risk-Assessment_of_Disruptive_Technologies.md

 4. iterate on your high-level design based on legal constraints.

 Table of contents:
+0. Stand-up: 0.5 hours
+1. Q&A
-1. High-level Design: 1.5 hours
+2. High-level Design: 1.5 hours
-2. Disruptive Technology: 1.5 hours
+3. Disruptive Technology: 1.5 hours
-3. Lunch: 1 hour
+4. Lunch: 1 hour
-4. GDPR Application: 4 hours
+5. GDPR Application: 4 hours

 ## Questions or issues?